vklubkov/TerrainLayersTool/.github/README.md

 # Terrain Layers Tool

-Set of Unity Editor tools that allow you to deal with terrain layers (count, remove, merge, automatically remove unused).
+Set of Unity Editor tools that allow you to deal with terrain layers (count, remove, merge, normalize, automatically remove unused).
 Useful for optimization, especially for tiled terrains.

 **WARNING: the operations cannot be undone!
 Backup your project first!**